usagi-coffee/tree-sitter-abl/README.md

 OpenEdge Advanced Business Language (ABL) grammar for tree-sitter.

+Check out `test/corpus` directory to see the syntax tree output for specific grammar and examples.

+There is much more grammar that needs to be listed, implemented and added to the tests.
+Feel free to open issue/send pull request for the grammar that you need!

 ## Usage

+> Keep in mind there are many ABL statements that are not yet implemented but that doesn't ***necessarily*** mean they're not parsable, it just means the syntax tree won't have details about the statements!

 For the grammar usage in your project look at tree-sitter documentation on how to use the grammar parsers because you can use tree-sitter parsers using [node](https://github.com/tree-sitter/node-tree-sitter)/[rust](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_rust)/[wasm](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_web) bindings.